Lewisville, Texas: Education

 Lewisville Independent School District operates the area's public school system, including Lewisville High School.
 Four of the district's middle schools feed into two high school feeder campuses; since the 2011–2012 school year, the Killough and Harmon campuses have served the city's ninth- and tenth-grade students, while the main campus at the intersection of FM 1171 (Main Street) and Valley Parkway is used primarily for eleventh- and twelfth-grade students.
-The district also operates the Dale Jackson Career Center and Career Center East, along with conducting a night high school in Lewisville.
+The district also operates the Technology Exploration and Career Center, with two locations (East and West), along with conducting a night high school in Lewisville.

 According to American Community Survey results from 2007 to 2011, 86.7% of the city's population aged 25 or older had graduated from high school, 29.7% held a bachelor's degree or higher, and 8.4% held a graduate or professional degree.
 The survey estimated that 24,879 Lewisville residents over the age of three were enrolled in schools.

-In addition there are two private schools located in Lewisville: Liberty Baptist School and Lakeland Christian Academy (operated by Lakeland Baptist Church, a conservative Southern Baptist congregation).
+In addition there are two private schools located in Lewisville: Explorations Preparatory School and Lakeland Christian Academy.

 Founders Classical Academy, a charter school operated by Lewisville-based ResponsiveEd, is also located in Lewisville.